zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml/use-scratchpad/oml_scratchpad.md

 # Oracle® Cloud Using the Scratchpad
 ## Before You Begin

-This tutorial shows you how to use the Scratchpad in Oracle Machine Learning.
+This lab shows you how to use the Scratchpad in Oracle Machine Learning.

-This tutorial takes approximately 10 minutes to complete.
+This lab takes approximately 10 minutes to complete.

 ### Background
 The Scratchpad provides you convenient one-click access to a notebook for running SQL statements, PL/SQL scripts, and Python scripts that can be renamed.
 The Scratchpad is available on the Oracle Machine Learning Notebook Home Page.
-The Scratchpad is a regular notebook that is prepopulated with three paragraphs - <code>%sql, %script, </code>and <code>%python</code>.
+The Scratchpad is a regular notebook that is prepopulated with three paragraphs - `%sql`, `%script`, and `%python`.

 After you run your scripts, the Scratchpad is automatically saved as a notebook by the default name Scratchpad in the Notebooks page.
 You can access it later in the Notebooks page.
 You can run all the paragraphs together or one paragraph at a time.